Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Conclusion

 In this work, a technology for fabricating low-confinement SiN$_x$ waveguides in Borofloat~33 glass is proposed and experimentally demonstrated.
 It is based on forming nano-trenches in a glass substrate, followed by SiN$_x$ filling, excess layer removal, and thermal bonding of two glass wafers.
 This method ensures high-quality contact surfaces and forms a symmetric dielectric cladding around the waveguide, which is essential for achieving low losses and mechanical stability.
 Test samples feature 1~cm long straight waveguides with core thicknesses of approximately 50~nm and widths of 1.3--3.5~$\mu$m.
 Butt-coupling to standard single-mode fiber SMF-28 at a wavelength of 1550~nm yielded transmissions up to 60\% (depending on width and polarization), corresponding to input/output losses of $\sim 1$~dB per facet.

 Comparison of experiments with FDTD simulations of coupling confirms that the observed transmission dependence on waveguide width is primarily governed by modal overlap between the fiber mode and the waveguide's TE/TM modes.
 The systematic reduction in measured values relative to simulations indicates contributions from propagation losses and/or fabrication imperfections (facet quality, roughness, parasitic free-space coupling and cross-talks).
-For accurate quantitative extraction of propagation losses, it is crucial to perform ring resonator validation of the presented technique, which is the goal of our future research.
-The proposed technological platform is promising for scalable manufacturing of low-loss low-confinement circuits with simplified passive packaging, as well as devices based on long delay lines and high-Q resonators.
+Additional Fabry--Perot analysis of high-resolution spectra measured with AR-coated lensed fibers gave effective propagation losses of $1.04\pm0.26$~dB/cm for the 1.4~$\mu$m-wide TE mode and down to $0.62\pm0.36$~dB/cm for the 3.5~$\mu$m-wide TM mode.
+Because this method remains sensitive to the effective facet reflectivity, future work will include ring-resonator validation and/or OFDR/CFDR measurements for independent propagation-loss extraction.
+The proposed technological platform is promising for scalable manufacturing of low-confinement circuits with simplified passive packaging, as well as devices based on long delay lines and high-Q resonators.